 The American Rescue Plan Act funds additional economic aid payments, faster vaccine distribution, mandates emergency paid leave for millions, extends additional unemployment benefits, and provides billions to struggling state and local governments, among other provisions.
 Perhaps most dramatically for parents, it also expands and transforms the child tax credit to make it a fully refundable, monthly cash payment that goes right into the hands of American parents of kids.

 In other words, it’s a dramatic departure from the status quo for working- and middle-class parents.
 Here’s what you need to know.

-How much would the new tax credit be?
+How big is the new tax credit?

 How will the money be disbursed?